⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)37.32Measures the current share price relative to the company's trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)32.89The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past year, indicating how much investors are willing to pay for each dollar of earnings.

-EV/EBITDA29.30Compares the enterprise value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures.
+EV/EBITDA25.11Enterprise Value to EBITDA compares the total value of the company, including debt, to its earnings before interest, taxes, depreciation, and amortization, often used for comparing capital-intensive businesses.

 Peer Comparison